nicoeinsidler/nicoeinsidler.github.io/content/projects/wu-campus-menüs.md

 When the new [WU Wien](https://www.wu.ac.at/) campus was opened, students had a simple problem: Where are the best lunch menu deals on campus?

-Marco Hans, Maximilian Schöberl, Alexander Hofbauer and I (and some more folks) set out to help student decide what to eat.
+Marco Hans, Maximilian Schöberl, Alexander Hofbauer and I (and some more folks) set out to help students decide what to eat.
 We built an iOS and Android app and a website featuring all lunch menu deals from the surrounding restaurants.

 ![WU Campus Menü logo, the first wireframe sketches of the website and the app](/img/wu-campus-menüs/wu-campus-menus-setches.png)